 - 1/4 cup medium grind coarse cornmeal (it MUST be the one labeled "medium grind", regular cornmeal is too fine and will make these dry/crumbly (I used this one by Bob's Red Mill)

-- Please make sure to fully read each step, as the process of order of how the ingredients is very important to get the batter mixed correctly.
-Also, feel free to use any of your favorite salsa, just make sure to use a runny one, not a thick chunky one and pick one with a flavor you love, since the burgers will reflect that flavor.
-I have used both my homemade recipe on my blog and I love Trader Joe's as well.
-I would pick a mild heat, or the burgers will be too spicy.
+- Weigh your measurements if possible so the texture/moisture level turns out correctly with these burgers, as it's easy to pack too much potato or not enough and it affect the texture.
+Please make sure to fully read each step, as the process of order of how the ingredients is very important to get the batter mixed correctly.
+Also, make sure to use a runny salsa, not a thick chunky one, as this adds moisture, and pick one with a flavor you love, since the burgers will reflect that flavor.
+I would pick a mild or medium heat, or the burgers will be too spicy.

 - Preheat an oven to 400 degrees.
 Finely chop your bell pepper (you want them fairly small so they mix well into the burger batter) and place them on a sheet pan lined with parchment paper.
 Roast for 10 minutes, they will finish cooking later in the burgers.